-Certification Program: System operated by a certification body with defined requirements and procedures and management for carrying out certification of conformity.
+Certification Program: A system with defined requirements, procedures and management operated by a certification body for carrying out certification of conformity to a particular standard.

-Certification Scope: The parameters defining the certification granted including the product or product types certified, and, where applicable, the acreage and the applicable standards and certification program.
+Certification Scope: The parameters defining the certification granted including the process, product or product types certified, the applicable standards, and certification program.